Tree Care The Way It Should Be

 Step 3.
 Make Your Final Cut Near The Trunk

 Finally, come back and cut off the remaining stub right next to the trunk to make you third and final cut.
-Hold on to the stub while you make the cut to avoid any other potential damage.
+Hold on to the stub while you make the cut to avoid any other potential damage. *Important: Make sure you make the cut in the area called the branch bark bridge to allow for optimum healing after the pruning cut has been made

 Conclusion